hbctraining/Tools-for-reproducible-research/lessons/05_GitHub_Dekstop_remote1.md

 # and https://www.r-bloggers.com/how-to-write-and-debug-an-r-function/
 ```

-2. Next, we will do a similar thing for the and the "Anscombe's quartet function".
+2. Next, we will do a similar thing for the "Anscombe's quartet function".
 The **text you need to add is provided below**.

 ```
 # Anscombe's quartet